chaitin/veinmind-tools/veinmind-runner/README.en.md

 ! [](https://dinfinite.oss-cn-beijing.aliyuncs.com/image/20220321150601.png)

 ## 🔥 Features
+<b>2023-3-24 - NEW</b>
+- 🔥🔥🔥 Support access to 'openai' to conduct humanized analysis of scanned security events, allowing you to more clearly understand what risks have been identified during this scan and how to operate them

+<b>Basic characteristics</b>
 - Automatically scan and register plugins in the current directory (including subdirectories)
 - Run different language plugins in one way
 - Plugins can communicate with the 'runner' to alert on events, etc